LorenaPoenaru/concept_drift_detection/README.md

-# Concept Drift Detection - A Comparative Study
+# Are Concept Drift Detectors Reliable Alarming Systems? - A Comparative Study
 ## Data
 Explanations about where to download the real-world data and how to generate the synthetic data can be found in _data_.
 ## Experimental Code